sumitmishraecosoul/project_tracker_frontend/API_DOCUMENTATION.md

 **Authorization:** Bearer <token>

 **Description:** Create a new project with team members and assigned users.
+**Department Rules for Team Members:**
+- Managers/Admins: Can add any users (cross-department allowed)
+- Employees: Can only add users from their own department

 **Features:**
 - Validates all user IDs exist before creating project